department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/2023-11 Past Appointments Travel Reimbursement Generative Usability Study/conversation-guide.md

 - How is this similar to or different from what you expected?
   - _Things to watch for: Do they understand what their travel reimbursement status is and what it means?_

 - Did you notice this claim mentions two appointments?
+Why do you think that is?
-  - Why do you think the second appointment is listed here when you have only gone through the process filing a travel reimbursement claim once?
+  - _If needed:_ Why do you think the second appointment is listed here when you have only gone through the process filing a travel reimbursement claim once?
     - _Things to watch for: Do they understand why the second appointment was updated along with the first one?_

 - And what would you expect to happen next with your claim?
-  - _Things to watch for: Do they understand what happens now with their claim and how to find out more?

 - If you still had questions right now, how you would find out more about your claim?